teuben/teunix/docs/astronomy-on-ubuntu.md

 work on a Mac.

-As a brief introduction: Linux is a catch-all name for a linux kernel and GNU based operating system.
-Linux is part of the Unix family, of which Mac OSX is also.
+As a brief introduction: Linux is a catch-all name for a linux kernel and GNU software based operating system.
+Linux is part of the Unix family, of which Mac OSX is also one.
 So many tools you will see described here, apply to Mac as well.
-It normally comes with a choice of a few graphical interfaces (e.g. GNOME, KDE,XFCE, ....), which we will not cover here.
+Linux normally comes with a choice of a graphical interface (e.g. GNOME, KDE, XFCE, ....), which we will not cover here.
+We will also not cover the actual installation of , in this case, Ubuntu Linux.

 [ Find out which version of Linux you have.
 You can either look at the file **/etc/issue**  or one of  **/etc/debian_version** or **/etc/redhat-release**.
 If that does